dotnet/docs/docs/framework/unmanaged-api/hosting/icorruntimehost-nextdomain-method.md

  [in] The enumerator that was obtained through a call to [EnumDomains](../../../../docs/framework/unmanaged-api/hosting/icorruntimehost-enumdomains-method.md).

  `pAppDomain`
- [out] An interface pointer to the <xref:System._AppDomain?displayProperty=fullName> type that represents the next domain in the enumeration, or null, if no more domains exist.
+ [out] An interface pointer to the <xref:System._AppDomain?displayProperty=nameWithType> type that represents the next domain in the enumeration, or null, if no more domains exist.

 ## Return Value